Don’t Let ‘Change’ get you ‘Down’ because Change Management Software is Here

 Changes in your IT infrastructure, such as server updates and application changes can cause unnecessary interruptions to crucial services throughout your organization if these changes are not managed appropriately.
 For example, if a change is made to an email server, many users could be adversely affected if something goes wrong.
 In order to minimize the number and impact of service outages, you need to ensure that standardized analysis, review and approval processes are followed.

-Effective change management practices will ensure that approved methods are utilized and appropriate processes are used to track all changes.
-To be effective, your change management system should deliver efficient and timely handling of all changes, and maintain the proper balance between the need for change and the potential damaging impact of changes.
+Effective change management software practices will ensure that approved methods are utilized and appropriate processes are used to track all changes.
+To be effective, your change management software system should deliver efficient and timely handling of all changes, and maintain the proper balance between the need for change and the potential damaging impact of changes.

 A typical change management cycle involves five steps:

 - The process begins with the initial request for a change, often referred to as an RFC.
 This is the stage where the request is first brought forward for formal consideration.

 - Second, analysis must then be done to determine the impact of the change and its benefits versus risks.
 Implementation and back out plans are also drafted.